Patient Satisfaction Surveys and Star Ratings

 - Sanford receives the results of how patients answered the survey questions only

 If you receive a survey, we encourage you to participate.
 This is your opportunity to tell us what we did well, and how we can do better.
 Thank you for sharing your experience.

 What questions do we ask?

 Sanford uses different types of surveys depending on whether the patient was seen in the hospital or in a clinic or other outpatient setting.
-They also different surveys for adult and pediatric patients.
+They also send different surveys for adult and pediatric patients.
 The surveys ask a variety of questions, such as how well your doctor communicated with you, how well we listened to your concerns, and other aspects that are key to providing a quality patient experience.

 What do we do with the survey responses?